vykhand/pypbi/README.md

 This is an unofficial python wrapper around [PowerBI rest API][1]

-It only wraps those functions that I needed for my projects
+It only wraps those functions that I needed for my projects.

-If you are missing something in this project, you are free to do a pull request or to demand your money back :)
+Pull requests are welcome.

 ## Usage